olfarmer/DittoSink/README.md

 # DittoSink

 An Apache Pulsar Eclipse Ditto sink.
+It accepts strings that are handled as attribute updates of a thing feature.
+ThingId, FeatureId and property name have to be provided in the message properties.

 ## Setup